Income Tax calculator

 - Gross Total Income = Income from house property + income from salary + income from other sources + income from capital gains + income from business/Profession.

-Which incomes are not a component of the Gross Taxable Income?
+Which incomes are not components of Gross Taxable Income?

 - Registration fees or stamp duty paid for house property transfer